Vaillant Boilers’ Problems: How to Fix the Most Common Vaillant Faults

 How to Fix the F75 Vaillant Boiler Fault

-I’ll say right now, the most common cause of the F75 fault is the pump.
+I’ll say right now, the most typical cause of the F75 fault is the pump.
 And there is a good reason for that.

 Most newer Vaillant boilers use top quality Grundfos pumps.
 However, this has not always been the case.

-Older Vaillant boilers used to use Wilo pumps.
-They are known for being extremely unreliable.
-In fact, they are probably the component most likely to break in these older boilers.
+Older Vaillant boilers used Wilo pumps, which are known for being extremely unreliable.
+In fact, they were the most likely to break in these older boilers.

 You can do a quick manual check of the pump on your Vaillant boiler by starting up the heating, or running the hot water.